 Kokedama literally translates as 'moss ball', they are beautiful compositions made with ferns, flowering plants, bamboo or succulents.

-Creating a Kokedama can be a bit tricky, but if you scroll down you'll find a step-by-step plan that explains how to make a Komedama yourself!
+Creating a Kokedama can be a bit tricky, but if you scroll down you'll find a step-by-step plan that explains how to make a Kokedama yourself!

 What is Kokedama?

 These small moss balls are an old tradition in Japanese gardening, and are somewhat related to the accent plants often shown alongside a Bonsai, as well as to Ikebana (Japanese flower arrangement).
 A Kokedama can be created with a wide variety of plant species.
 By covering the root ball with a layer of sticky mud, covered with moss, the distinctive round shape can be made.
 The moss balls are traditionally displayed on a shallow tray, but recently they are also displayed as hanging plants.

 How do I care for a Kokedama?

 Watering a Kokedama is a relatively straight-forward task.
 The best way to determine if your moss ball needs watering is to feel how heavy it is.
 You can also check the moss, if it feels dry you need to water.
 Soaking the ball in water for about 5 minutes should be more than enough to make sure it is well wetted.
 Most ferns and succulents will thrive indoors, but ultimately it depends on which plant you selected what the optimal place is to put (or hang) your Kokedama.
 Read the instructions of the plant you purchased before proceeding!
 You can fertilize your moss ball once a month using a liquid fertilizer.

 Here are a few inspirational shots of finished moss balls.